megalinee/Streamdeck-govee-controller/README.md

 __*THIS WAS ALL COPIED FROM THE NODE-GOVEE-LED NPM PACKAGE'S README.
 ANY UPDATES TO THE PACKAGE OR TO GOVEE'S APP MAY CHANGE THIS PROCESS.*__

+# How to use with Stream Deck
+Youre going to want to make a new "website" button under the system catagory in your Stream Deck app.

+After this is done paste in "http://localhost:2555/lights/on" for the light on button

+And make a new button then paste in "http://localhost:2555/lights/off" for the light off button.

 # Supported models
 The currently supported models are: H6160, H6163, H6104, H6109, H6110, H6117, H6159, H7021, H7022, H6086, H6089, H6182, H6085, H7014, H5081, H6188, H6135, H6137, H6141, H6142, H6195, H7005, H6083, H6002, H6003, H6148, H6052, H6143, H6144, H6050, H6199, H6054, H5001.